 - When you are changing the location or field of view of a camera or any such similar changes

 - When you increase the area captured by your surveillance camera systems

 Whole or parts of systems are upgraded

-- When the way in which the recorded images and information is handled, used, or disclosed is changed.
+- When you change the way in which the recorded images and information is handled, used, or disclosed.

 - If you are considering the capture of an additional identifier such as vehicle registration mark to enable automatic number plate recognition (ANPR).

 New systems are installed

 - Considering introducing new or additional technology that may affect privacy (for example body worn cameras, drones, or multi sensor extremely high resolution cameras)

 - If your system involves any form of cross referencing to other collections of personal information

 - If your system involves more than one company or agency undertaking activities either on your behalf or in their own right